ionStici/frontend/1-html/images.md

 By setting `loading="lazy"`, the image loading is deferred until it is likely to come into the viewport, based on the distance the image is from the viewport.
 This is updated as the user scrolls.

+_To improve Largest Contentful Paint (LCP) score:_

+- Never specify `loading="lazy"` on top images.
+- Use `fetchpriority="high"` to prioritize important images above images elsewhere on the page.

 <br>

 ## Aspect Ratio